Bloomsday: Heady With Joyce

 It is celebrated around the world.
 In Dublin, there are Ulysses' readings, dramatizations, and the retracing of Bloom’s route through Dublin.
 Some devotees dress in Edwardian dress.

-Edmund Wilson began his review of Ulysses in The New Republic (July 5, 1922) with a summary:
+Edmund Wilson, an American literary critic, began his review of the newly published Ulysses in The New Republic (July 5, 1922) with a summary:

-Molly Bloom, Harold’s wife, ends the novel with a stream-of-consciousness soliloquy, some of which follows:
+Molly Bloom, Leopold’s wife, ends the novel with a stream-of-consciousness soliloquy, some of which follows: